-Most recently, the Fines have crossed their storytelling style into the commercial realm and are represented by Superprime.
-Andrea and Sean are also in development on three narrative feature projects, a broadcast series, and developing a Broadway musical.
+Most recently, the Fines have crossed their storytelling style into the commercial realm.
+Their client list features incredible collaborations across brands like Gatorade, Gillette and Smithsonian and within commercial work, the Fines are represented by Superprime.
+Andrea and Sean are also in development on two narrative feature projects, a broadcast series, and developing a Broadway musical.

 They currently live in Washington, D.C.